Dental Admission Test (DAT)

 - The Quantitative Reasoning Test consists of 40 test items, 10 of which are word problems and 30 are computation problems.

 Where can I find study materials?

 The Examinee Guide includes sample test items and test specifications.
-Tutorials, located on the DAT test pages at are designed to familiarize examinees with the format of the questions on the computerized tests.
+Tutorials, located on the ADA website, are designed to familiarize examinees with the format of the questions on the computerized tests.
 Examinees are cautioned that obtaining or sharing confidential, unreleased test content violates Examination Regulations and carries significant penalties.
 Further, material obtained from sources such as Internet chat rooms, blogs or information-sharing sites may be inaccurate and/or out-dated and could mislead or disadvantage test-takers.
+Some helpful links include: